noahweasley/SMD-Desktop/README.md

 | app/ui                    | contains all the renderer processes (Chromium v8 Engine) code, executed on the browser |
 | assets                    | contains all application assets used in both build and production                      |
 | docs                      | contains code used in product website                                                  |

+## Download

+* Most recent packages are available at Releases page: https://github.com/noahweasley/smd-desktop/releases
+* Product website is also available for easy download at: https://noahweasley.github.io/SMD-Desktop

 ## License